AshakaE/group-our-projects/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](https://github.com/AshakaE/group-our-projects/issues).

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a star if you like this project!

 ## Acknowledgments
 Design concept by [Gregoire Vella](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)